Food Truck Buying Guide

 - Holding Cabinets – Alto-Shaam’s 300-S holding cabinet is compact and convenient, making it the perfect solution for small food truck kitchens.
 The oven’s tight temperature tolerances and even heat distribution add efficiency to any operation, while their stackable, ventless design helps optimize any small space.

-- Warning Drawers – Solutions such as the 500-1DN Halo Heat Narrow Warming Drawer are great for holding food that has been cooked in advance of service.
+- Warming Drawers – Solutions such as the 500-1DN Halo Heat Narrow Warming Drawer are great for holding food that has been cooked in advance of service.
 They help reduce ticket times by guaranteeing that food is hot and fresh.
 With flexible configurations available, operators have the option of building them into cabinets or counters or stacking to maximize space.

 - Waterless Hot Food Wells - Alto-Shaam’s waterless food wells are designed to provide hot, quality food to customers with no water hookups required.
-These drop-in wells are great for holding any hot food that needs to be grabbed and packaged quickly for serving, such as ingredients for tacos/burritos, French fries, sides, or hot sauces such as queso.
+These drop-in wells are great for holding any hot food that needs to be grabbed and packaged quickly for serving, such as ingredients for tacos/burritos, french fries, sides, or hot sauces such as queso.

 Refrigeration and Chilling Equipment